snimmagadda1/s11a.com/content/06-27-2021/index.md

 Now, we could write our own methods to send the request for an access token and manage expiration.
 But why reinvent the wheel?
 There's an elegant open-source solution that I want to highlight.
 It's makes calling the API with minimal Go code simple and satisfying.

-Bradley Falzon's [ghinstallation](https://github.com/bradleyfalzon/ghinstallation) is an awesome example of how powerful a robust `stdlib` can be.
+Bradley Falzon's [ghinstallation](https://github.com/bradleyfalzon/ghinstallation) is an awesome example of how powerful a robust `stdlib` like the one Go packs can be.
 The package provides "authentication as an installation" for https://github.com/google/go-github. ghinstallation leverages the fact that the go-github library's backbone is built using the `http.Client`.
 That means we can give the `go-github` library a custom `http.Client`, say one that handle's authentication internally, and not have to worry about authenticating.
 This is exactly what ghinstallation gives us.
 Using these two libraries in tandem we get free authentication/refresh capability and methods for the majority of endpoints in Github's API.

 **This is cool!** Internally ghinstallation provides an implementation of the [`http.RoundTripper`](https://golang.org/pkg/net/http/#Transport.RoundTrip) interface, named a `Transport`.
 I like to think of a `http.RoundTripper` as Go's somewhat equivalent of middleware for the `http.Client`.
 The `RoundTripper` runs the HTTP transaction and returns the response, meaning we can put logic in the `RoundTrip(*Request)` function and it wil execute before a response is obtained.
 Every request sent using the go-github library will use this `Transport` from ghinstallation.
 The `Transport` implements `RoundTrip` by stamping an access token on each request: